cadbox1/cadell.dev/content/posts/practicing-mindfulness.md

 [ Mindfulness is also about reflection, self-discovery and contemplation ]

 Practicing Mindfulness also means creating a space for contemplation, reflection and self-discovery.
 There's very little stimulus to distract us and what we're left with is ourselves.
 What do you find?
 At first, you might find yourself thinking about things in your day to day but that might change if you keep practicing and keep creating a space to reflect.
 We often think we have a good idea of who we are but I certainly didn't until I started practicing.
 I don't even think I understood what that meant.

+[ That's partly why Breathing is so important because it's probably the smallest thing we can do to exist. ]

 Practicing Mindfulness can give you a better understanding of yourself.
 When you're busy and stressed you're rushing to do lots of things.
 You don't have much time to think things through and act for the long term.